-Bad breath can be an embarrassing issue for some individuals and may even lead to awkwardness in social settings.
+Bad breath can be embarrassing for some individuals and may even lead to awkwardness in social environments.
 Knowing what causes bad breath is important because the problem could be a sign of a more serious dental or medical issue.
 Fortunately, there are a number of steps that you can take to treat bad breath and make your mouth clean and healthy.

 Bad breath, also known as halitosis, is an unpleasant odour that is usually detected when a person exhales.
 There are many causes, but most bad breath starts in the mouth.
-SingHealth notes the most common causes of bad breath:
+The American Dental Association (ADA) notes the most common causes of bad breath:

-- Certain foods: Remnants of food particles that remain in your mouth can cause a temporary odour.
-They can be strong-tasting foods like durian, garlic, onions and some spices, as well as beverages like coffee and alcohol, which affect your breath as they are digested and travel through your body.
-It can take up to 72 hours before the smell goes away.
+- Certain foods: Remnants of food that remain in your mouth after a meal can cause bad odour due to bacteria growth.
+Pungent foods, such as garlic, onions and some spices, affect your breath as they are digested and travel through your body.

 - Tobacco: Smoking cigarettes and cigars and using other tobacco products leaves a distinct, foul odour.
-This easily leads to gum disease, which again leads to bad breath.
+In addition, consuming tobacco products increases your risk of oral and other cancers.

 - Poor oral hygiene and gum disease: When you skip brushing your teeth, flossing and cleaning your tongue, you allow food particles to remain in your mouth.
 The bacterial breakdown of these remnants of food can cause odour.
-In addition, the growth of bacteria increases your risk of gum disease.
+In addition, growth of bacteria increases your risk of gum disease.
 If you use any dental appliances, such as retainers or dentures, clean them regularly.
-Don't forget to change your toothbrush every two to three months or as recommended by your dentist.
+Don't forget to change your toothbrush every 3 months or as recommended by your dentist.

-- Dry mouth (xerostomia): Saliva helps clean your mouth by clearing away food particles.
+- Dry mouth: Saliva helps clean your mouth by clearing away food particles.
 If there is not enough saliva production, food particles that may cause bad odour are left in your mouth.
-The use of certain kinds of medications, salivary gland problems and continuous breathing through the mouth serve to decrease saliva flow, which causes bad breath.
+The side effects of some medications, including dry mouth, may indirectly cause bad breath.

-- Medical conditions: Respiratory infections and inflammation of the sinuses, lungs or throat can lead to bad breath.
-Other medical conditions that may cause bad breath include diabetes, metabolic disorders, kidney/liver failure and acid reflux.
+- Medical conditions: Respiratory infections and inflammation of the sinuses, lungs or throat can lead to bad breath, especially when there is draining of mucus within the mouth and nose area.
+Other medical conditions that may cause bad breath include diabetes, some liver diseases and kidney disease.

 How You Can Fight Bad Breath

 Perhaps the most important home care remedy is to brush, floss and clean your tongue regularly.
-Brushing your teeth twice a day, cleaning your tongue and flossing at least once a day removes food particles from your mouth.
+Brushing your teeth twice per day, cleaning your tongue and flossing at least once per day remove food particles from your mouth.
 Cleaning your tongue after brushing reduces the bacteria that resides on the back of your tongue.

-Your dentist can prescribe or recommend special toothpaste and mouthwash to prevent the production of bad odours.
-Over-the-counter mouthwash is only a temporary solution because it does not treat the underlying cause of bad breath.
-Seeing your dentist and dental hygienist regularly for cleanings and check-ups is essential to good oral health.
+Your dentist can prescribe or recommend special toothpaste and mouthwash to prevent the production of bad odors.
+Using a mouthwash is an excellent choice for total mouth care and preventing bad breath.
+The ADA warns that over-the-counter mouthwash is only a temporary solution because it does not treat the underlying cause of bad breath.
+Seeing your dentist and dental hygienist regularly for cleanings and checkups is essential to good oral health.
 In addition, regular visits can help you determine the underlying cause of bad breath.

 When to See a Medical Professional

-Although bad breath can be an embarrassing issue, it does not have to be a social liability.
+Although bad breath can be embarrassing, it does not have to be a social problem.
 Talk to your dentist if you have any concerns about bad breath.
 Following the above recommendations can help you feel more confident about your breath, even if bad breath is not a problem for you.